olaw0002/knowledgebase/src/knowledge/dataretrieval/index.md

 # Project Brief

 The current Solferino Academy WordPress website has been through a number of iterations.
 Recently their team rebuilt the template, and in the process are unable to recover many of the pages that existed prior to this major change.
-This data exists as a backup of the old server, and needs to be extracted, catalogued and manipulated into a format ready for selective import into the new site.
+This data exists as a backup of the old server and needs to be extracted, cataloged, and manipulated into a format ready for selective import into the new site.

 # Initial Migration process

-As per client, the following procedure was followed while initially migrating the content from old site to new site.
+As per the client, the following procedure was followed while initially migrating the content from the old site to the new site.

 - Used Duplicator plugin for doing backups.
 It is a plugin that duplicates all AP files and folders along with the database.
-- Used XML import/export for restoring the content to new site.
-Also used DiVi for copy/paste the content, however faced some issues during the migration.
+- Used XML import/export for restoring the content to the new site.
+Also used Divi for copy/paste the content, however faced some issues during the migration.
 - Potential reasons for restoration failure: Theme/plugin compatibility issues, Timeout during restoration.
 - There have been many structural changes since the initial site.
-For e.g., previously Strategy 2030 content was scattered around the site in multiple posts/pages.
+E.g., previously Strategy 2030 content was scattered around the site in multiple posts/pages.
 But now it is grouped into one section.

 # Current investigation process